Andy Murray: What's next for the two-time Wimbledon champion? When can you see him on Sky Sports Tennis?

 Defending men's champion Medvedev and finalist Sinner return, along with Djokovic and Alcaraz.

-The Scot has not given any indication whether he will play on the dirt with the fear it could put too much pressure on his metal hip, although he did participate in Monte Carlo last year.
+Murray gave a firm indication he will play on the dirt following his loss in Dubai although there is the fear it could put too much pressure on his metal hip.

 Of his 46 career singles titles, only three have come on clay.
 Two of those have been Masters, though, with wins in Madrid (2015) and Rome (2016).